-Allow me to state this upfront: In Lady Sings the Blues (1972; director, Sidney J. Furie), Diana Ross gives a colossal performance as troubled jazz singer Billie “Lady Day” Holiday (1914-1959).
+Allow me to state this upfront: In Lady Sings the Blues (1972; dir.
+Sidney J. Furie), Diana Ross gives a colossal performance as troubled jazz singer Billie “Lady Day” Holiday (1914-1959).

 Furie and co. appear to trust Ross to inhabit the role, adding little else for dramatic effect.
 There are moments where Ross deploys a pained but subtle mixture of sadness, shyness, and guilelessness—often within the space of a single song.
 (Of the renditions sung, “Strange Fruit” is my favorite.)
 It makes me wonder if she wasn’t acting so much as living the role before our eyes.
 It’s an illusion, of course; but Ross is uncanny.
 In crucial, semi-improvised moments, she ‘goes there,’ collapsing backstage or teetering right on the edge—a helpless child at war with herself.
 You sense you’ve intruded on one of the rawest displays of the jones ever captured for celluloid.